 I was a happy web consultant for about a year.
 Solo.
 One of my clients was Raytheon Corporation, and they asked me to work on the e-business strategy for Raytheon Marine.
 Once it was done, they couldn’t find an agency they felt could build out the idea, so they asked me to build a team.
 I hired five people, bought the computers, set up payroll, 401k, health insurance and the rest.
 A year later, the dreaded dot com fallout began.
 We survived another three years and eventually merged clients and employees to another company.

 2005 - 2014

-2009 to 2014
+2009 - 2014

-2009 to 2014
+2009 - 2014

 Refresh was the thing I wanted to start at first (not Bright Cowork).
 But I couldn’t find anyone willing to host it, so we needed a space.
 Nine months after Bright Cowork’s doors opened, we kicked off Refresh Winchester.
-For three-plus years, the community grew and lasting friendships developed.
+For three-plus years, the community grew, and lasting friendships developed.